aspose-total/Aspose.Total-Products/total/en/net/conversion/pptm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLSM via C# or Online App" h2=".NET API for PPTM to XLSM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily convert PPTM files to XLSM within any .NET, C#, ASP.NET and VB.NET application.
+The process is simple and straightforward, requiring only two steps.

+The first step is to use Aspose.Slides for .NET to export the PPTM file to HTML.
+Aspose.Slides for .NET is a powerful library of components that enables developers to create, edit, and convert presentations in a variety of formats, including PPTM.
+It also provides a range of features for manipulating presentations, such as adding text, images, and shapes, as well as formatting slides.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLSM.
+Aspose.Cells for .NET is a powerful library of components that enables developers to create, edit, and convert spreadsheets in a variety of formats, including XLSM.
+It also provides a range of features for manipulating spreadsheets, such as adding formulas, formatting cells, and creating charts.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTM file to XLSM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPTM files to XLSM within any .NET, C#, ASP.NET and VB.NET application.
+The process is simple and straightforward, requiring only two steps.
+Aspose.Slides for .NET is used to export the PPTM file to HTML, and Aspose.Cells for .NET is used to convert the HTML file to XLSM.
+With Aspose.Total for .NET, developers can easily and quickly convert PPTM files to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}